-The Group applies the low-value assets and the short-term lease exemptions to leases that are considered low value.
+The Group applies the low-value assets and the short-term lease exemptions to leases.
 Lease payments on short term leases and leases of low-value assets are recognised as an expense on a straight-line basis over the lease term.